 Shane Brennan is the Chief Executive of the Cold Chain Federation which is the specialist trade body for companies that transport and store temperature-controlled food, pharmaceuticals, and other products.
 With over 150 companies, 500 facilities and 30,000 vehicles the cold chain is a vital hidden part of the UK’s food chain.

-- Staying viable.
-As the food industry seeks to reach a new equilibrium emerging out of the pandemic, we need businesses to be able to bring back capacity and re-establish supply channels, especially across the hospitality trade.
-This is the most dangerous time, because perversely it is easier to stop working, furlough staff and park up vehicles than it is to start back up networks with partial loads and demand.
+- Staying viable: as the food industry seeks to reach a new equilibrium emerging out of the pandemic, we need businesses to be able to bring back capacity and re-establish supply channels, especially across the hospitality trade.
+This is the most dangerous time, because perversely it is easier to stop working, furlough staff and parks up vehicles than it is to start back up networks with partial loads and demand.
 We need a careful balance of support and business resilience to get us through.

-- Climate change.
-As our planet warms, we will become more and more reliant on robust, secure cold chain to keep our food safe and bear down on waste.
-However, we have to find new ways to generate and use the energy we need to keep product cold or else the carbon cost of building the cold chain infrastructure we need could outweigh the climate benefits we deliver.
+- Climate change: as our planet warms, we will become more and more reliant on the robust, secure cold chains to keep our food safe and bear down on waste.
+However, we have to find new ways to generate and use the energy we need to keep products cold or else the carbon cost of building the cold chain infrastructure we need could outweigh the climate benefits we deliver.
 This means an exciting opportunity for investment and innovation that the UK can take a global lead in achieving.

 - We will see a lot more cold chain infrastructure built in the UK in the next two to five years.
-Our recent report produced with Savills estimated that c16.7m square feet of new cold chain warehousing is currently under construction.
-This new more efficient, fit for purpose space will stand the UK in good stead to cope with the changing patterns in demand and sustainability in the years ahead.
+Our recent report produced with Savills estimated that c16.7m square feet of new cold chain warehousing are currently under construction.
+This new more efficient, fit-for-purpose space will stand the UK in good stead to cope with the changing patterns in demand and sustainability in the years ahead.